samsapti/firejailed-mullvad-browser/README.md

-# HOWTO: Firejailed Mullvad Browser
+# HOW TO: Firejailed Mullvad Browser

 **Note:** This is a fork of [firejailed-tor-browser](https://github.com/rusty-snake/firejailed-tor-browser) by rusty-snake.
 This fork is for Firejailing [Mullvad Browser](https://mullvad.net/browser) instead of Tor Browser.